JonPSmith/AspNetReactSamples/README.md

 If you want to run any of the build/test processes then you need to ensure the NPM packages are loaded in that specific project.
-To do that load the solution into Visual Studio and right-click the `packages.json` file in the application you are interested in.
+To do that load the solution into Visual Studio and right-click the `packages.json` file in the project you are interested in.
 Then click `Restore Packages` at the top of the context menu.